-Chicora Elementary School in North Charleston, South Carolina, is one of four sites of the WINGS for Kids after-school program.
-Through WINGS, Chicora students like (from left) Rashon and Melstazia, third graders, and TyQuan, a fifth grader, learn skills for managing their emotions.
+Chicora Elementary School in North Charleston is one of four sites of the WINGS for Kids after-school program.
+Through WINGS, Chicora students like (from left) Rashon and Melstazia, third graders, and TyQuan, a fifth grader, learn skills

 At 2:30 on weekday afternoons, more than one in three of the students at Chicora Elementary School, in North Charleston, South Carolina, scampers into the cafeteria.
 The kids cluster themselves into circles on the floor, bubbling with after-school energy.
 On the surface, this looks like your typical after-school program -- the kids eat string cheese, drink from juice boxes, and chatter loudly while gearing up for an afternoon of craft projects, games, and homework help.

 Yet there is much more profound learning going on here in the WINGS for Kids program than meets the eye.
 Woven into the conversations, the activities the kids will do later this afternoon, and the language teachers use throughout are carefully planned lessons about social and emotional skills.

 When Program Director Will Thompson takes the microphone for his daily pep talk, he asks, "Who can tell me what peer pressure is?"
 A boy named Troy knows: "When someone tells you to do something that you do not want to do."
 And what are the children going to do when faced with such a negative influence?
 They pantomime dusting off their shoulders and shout in chorus, "Brush the pressure off!"

 Saying no to peer pressure is this week's objective -- one of 30 objectives ( 107K) that WINGS targets, one per week over the course of a school year.
 They cover basic social and emotional skills, such as identifying your feelings, regulating your emotional responses, and predicting the consequences of your actions -- all taught in the guise of fun.